christopherhowat/aap-coursework-19-20-christopherhowat-master/README.md

 HPF: This knob determines the volume of the high-pass filter post-distortion.

-Cutoff: The cutoff knob is used to determine the cutoff/crossover over frequency used by the low-pass and high-pass filter.
+Cutoff: The cutoff knob is used to determine the cutoff/crossover frequency used by the low-pass and high-pass filter.

-Drive: This knob work differently depending on which distortion plugin is chosen.
+Drive: This knob works differently depending on which distortion plugin is chosen.
 However, it generally determines the shaping level of the distortion effect.

 Blend: The blend knob determines the ratio of dry to wet signal being output from the plugin.